jamescherti/easysession.el/README.md

 ### Preventing EasySession from Saving When Switching Sessions

-By default, `easysession-switch-to` saves the current session before switching to another session.
+By default, the `easysession-switch-to` function saves the current session before switching to another session.

-You can change this behavior by setting the variable `easysession-switch-to-save-session` to `nil`, which disables automatic saving before switching.
+This behavior can be modified by setting the variable `easysession-switch-to-save-session` to nil, which prevents the session from being saved automatically when switching.

 Here is how to disable saving before switching: